 The Birthday Offering funds one to five capital improvement projects each year, in amounts of $75,000 to $150,000.
-The Thank Offering funds 20 to 30 projects a year; the grants are between $5,000 and $50,000 and support smaller new or expanded projects or small capital improvement projects.
+The Thank Offering funds up to 20 projects a year with grants between $5,000 and $50,000 that support programmatic projects such as training, advocacy or hunger alleviation, or small capital improvements.

 To qualify, a program must